SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 1. Manually check the fastq files to see if the reads appear to be ok and if you can recognise adapter, primer or transposon sequences (if any) that need to be trimmed.
 2. If needed, preprocess the data.
 For example demultiplexing when multiple samples were sequenced simultaneously.
 Store the data for each sample in individual fastq files, preferably as single-end reads.
 3. Input the (preprocessed) fastq files in the workflow.
 For this, store the fastq files on the Linux desktop and run the workflow using the command `bash satay.sh` (located in the software folder).
 4. When it is the first time processing the data, it is advised to set the `Quality checking raw data` and `Quality check interrupt` to `True`.
-This allows you to check the raw fastq files before the processing starts for any artefacts or unwanted (overrepresented) sequences.
+This allows you to check the quality of the raw fastq files before the actual processing starts and to spot any artefacts or unwanted (overrepresented) sequences.
 5. Run the processing workflow with trimming settings and alignment settings that suits the data.
 Determining the right settings is not always straightforward and often require some trial and error.
-It is advised to always trim away the unwanted sequences (e.g. adapter, primer and transposon sequences) by copying those sequences to the adapters file.
-It is good to do some quality trimming for the last basepairs of each read as well (see quality report how many basepairs would be required, if any).
+It is advised to always trim away the unwanted sequences (e.g. adapter, primer and transposon sequences or overrepresented sequences found by the raw quality check) by copying those sequences to the adapters file.
+It is good to do some quality trimming for the last basepairs of each read as well (see quality report of the raw data how many basepairs would be needed, if any).
 For the alignment it is advised to set the settings a little more stringent compared with the default values (see [the BWA MEM manual](http://bio-bwa.sourceforge.net/bwa.shtml)), but not too stringent as this can have a negative impact on the alignment.
 6. After processing, check the output of each function to see how many reads were trimmed and aligned.
 If many cells were removed after trimming or when many reads were not aligned, you may have set some options too stringent.
 Also check the quality report of the trimmed reads and compare this with the quality report for the raw reads.
 Any overrepresented sequences that were entered in the adapters file are expected to be gone and the overall quality should have improved when trimming low quality basepairs was set.
 7. When the processing is finished and the quality report and outputs all seem reasonable, check the resulting output files (i.e. bed, wig and multiple text files, see the [Input, Output](#input-output) section).
-Preferably, run the bed and wig files in the [clean_bedwigfiles.py](#clean_bedwigfilespy) to remove any unwanted insertions.
+Preferably, run the bed and wig files in the [clean_bedwigfiles.py](#clean_bedwigfilespy) to remove any insertions mapped outside the chromosomes.
 Run the [transposonread_profileplot_genome.py](#transposonread_profileplot_genomepy) script to check if the overall coverage of the insertions in the genome is good.
 There should be no large empty regions or large peaks, except for those around the centromeres of each chromosome, one large peak near the middle of chromosome 12 and a peak at the Ade2 gene in chromosome 15.
 8. Next check the individual chromosomes using [transposonread_profileplot.py](#transposonread_profileplotpy).
 This generates similar figures as transposonread_profileplot.py, but this is on chromosome level and allows to check if the annotated essential gene have significant less insertions compared to the other regions.
 To check the distribution of reads per gene and compare this between essential and non-essential genes, the [scatterplot_genes.py](#scatterplot_genespy) script can be used.
 9. When processing a mutant strain, also check if the deleted gene(s) are devoid of insertions as well.
-For this the pergene.txt file can be used or the gene can be checked in [IGV](#igv) of the [genome browser](#genome-browser).
+For this the pergene.txt file can be used or the gene can be checked in [IGV](#igv) or the [genome browser](#genome-browser).
 10. For further analysis, the [genomicfeatures_dataframe.py](#genomicfeatures_dataframepy) function can be used that contains the most important information from the processing files.
 This function can be integrated in other python scripts.

 ## Links

 Github page: [github.com/Gregory94/LaanLab-SATAY-DataAnalysis/tree/satay_processing](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/tree/satay_processing)

+Jupyter notebook about this project: [leilaicruz.github.io/SATAY-jupyter-book/Introduction.html](https://leilaicruz.github.io/SATAY-jupyter-book/Introduction.html)

 Laanlab: [tudelft.nl/laanlab](https://www.tudelft.nl/en/faculty-of-applied-sciences/about-faculty/departments/bionanoscience/research/research-labs/liedewij-laan-lab/research-projects/evolvability-and-modularity-of-essential-functions-in-budding-yeast)